-Even when you’re on the beach, I suggest keeping an eye on your personal belongings.
+Even when you’re on the beach, we suggest keeping an eye on your personal items.
 For example, if someone wants to go swimming and you’re in a group, make sure that one person stays with your possessions.

 Pack reef-safe sunscreen.

-If you buy your sun protection in Hawaii, you’re already good to go!
-Hawaii recently instituted a complete ban on sunscreens with coral-harming chemicals.
-Therefore, all sunscreen available for purchase there is already deemed safe to the environment.
+Hawaii bans sunscreens with coral-harming chemicals.
+Therefore, all sunscreen available for purchase there is already deemed safe.
 If you’d like to buy skin protection that’s made in Hawaii, check out Kokua Sun Care, Mama KULEANA, Little Hands Hawaii, or Raw Love Mineral Sunscreen.